DaveL17/thingspeak/README.md

 Each individual device can contain up to eight data elements for upload.
 There is no limit to the number of Thingspeak Channels that the plugin can support.

+Notes: The Thingspeak plugin requires Internet access in order to upload data to the Internet-based Thingspeak service; however, the plugin can be used without Internet access if used with a locally-installed Thingspeak server.
+The plugin does require Internet access to check for plugin software updates.